CO2 emissions from primary transport

 - starting in May and, with varying intensity, up until the end of October, Mondadori Education restocks the retail distribution points for the sales campaign, reaching approximately 20 destinations.
 In addition, starting in September, when the school year starts, the promoters are supplied with books and guides to deliver to teachers for classroom trials;

 - as well as making shipments to decentralised distribution centres, the central warehouse in Verona directly supplies some top accounts and approximately 800 bookshops with university texts and L2 books (Italian as a foreign language).

-Though returns are less frequent for school texts, total returns in this segment came to approximately 885,200 copies in 2016.
+Although returns are less frequent for school texts, total returns in this segment came to approximately 603,500 copies in 2017.

-As for the number of copies transported, over 8 million copies were distributed in 2016 while returns amounted to 1.6 million (both figures refer both to sale copies and classroom trial copies).
+As for the number of copies transported, around 7,830,000 copies were distributed in 2017, while returns amounted to 1,800,000 (both figures refer both to sale copies and classroom trial copies).

-As regards the products purchased at www.mondadoristore.it, B2C logistics activities include product management (by both Mondadori and third-party publishers) at the Verona central logistics centre.
+As regards products sold on the website www.mondadoristore.it, B2C logistics activities include product management (for both Mondadori books and third-party publishers) at the Verona logistics centre (now Ceva Logistics).
 Products are prepared according to customer orders and shipments are made by express courier directly to the final customer address.
 In this channel there are practically no returns.